DanOKeefe/TitanicPrediction/README.md

 # TitanicPrediction
-Trained a feedforward neural network to predict whether a passenger of the Titanic survives
+Trained a feedforward neural network to predict whether a passenger of the Titanic survived or not